Turn scattered AI use into approved workflows your firm can trust

 What the programme installs

-The curriculum: AI Installed.
-Twelve areas of your business over twelve months, from your first real workflow to finance, customer operations, sales, security, and team-wide governance.
-Each one leaves you with something running that was not running before.
-A written deep-dive every month, yours to keep.
+Twelve areas of your business over twelve months, from your first real workflow to finance, customer operations, sales, security, governance, measurement, and team-wide adoption.Each one leaves you with something running that was not running before.

-The live layer.
 One monthly group session, run by practitioners who build and govern AI systems for a living.
-Live demos, real teardowns of your challenges, and direct questions answered.
-Practitioner access, not a webinar.
+Live demos, real teardowns of your challenges, and direct questions answered.Practitioner access, not a webinar.

-The specialists.
-Four sessions bring in a domain expert who uses AI in their field every day: an accountant for finance, a sales leader for selling, a legal and compliance professional for governance, and a data specialist for measurement.
-People with scars, not slides.
+Four sessions bring in domain specialists who use AI in their field every day: finance, sales, legal and compliance, and measurement.People with scars, not slides.

-The governance starter pack.
-A templated internal AI policy, data boundaries, and the controls your business can actually adopt, so the policy lives in the workflows rather than on a wall.
-This is the part that protects everything else.
+A templated internal AI policy, data boundaries, and controls your business can actually adopt, so the policy lives in the workflows rather than on a wall.This is the part that protects everything else.

 Who is this for?

-Your people are already using AI, and you want them doing it consistently and safely rather than freelancing.
+• Your people are already using AI, and you want them doing it consistently and safely rather than freelancing.

 This is not for you if:

-You want it all built and run for you.
-This installs capability in your team, it is not done-for-you outsourcing.
+• You want it all built and run for you.
+This installs capability in your team; it is not done-for-you outsourcing.

-Nobody at your business has touched AI yet.
+• Nobody at your business has touched AI yet.
 A little baseline use helps, because we move at pace.

-You are after generic tips.
+• You are after generic tips.
 We deal in specific, governed implementation.

 Proof and the people